meetsoni1214/gmap-data-extractor/README.md

 Feel free to submit issues, suggestions, or pull requests to improve this tool.

-## License

-MIT License - Feel free to use and modify for your needs.

 ## Disclaimer

 This tool is not affiliated with Google.
 Use responsibly and in accordance with applicable laws and terms of service.